It Pays to Look at the Layout of Technology in a Space

 The concept of a 3×3 formula can easily transcend to other parts of an integrator’s portfolio.
 And, instinctually, customers want and are drawn to these things.

 By ensuring that technology designs are as pleasing to the eye as they are to the convenience, comfort and simplicity of people’s lifestyles, integrators can bring one more beautiful thing to a client’s home environment.

-Another version of this article previously appeared on CE Pro.
+Another version of this article previously appeared on our sister site CE Pro.